observability-lab-cse/observability-lab-workshop/02-deploy-application/README.md

 </details>

-Let’s ensure that your Devices API is up and running smoothly.
-You can do this by using the `kubectl get pods` command.
-If everything is working as expected, this command should report that the `devices-api` pod is in the `Running` status.

 ### Deploy: ⚙️ Devices State Manager

 Next on our agenda is the deployment of the Devices State Manager service.
 You can access the source code for this service [here](https://github.com/observability-lab-cse/observability-lab/tree/section/02-deploy-application/sample-application/device-manager/DeviceManager).
 This .NET application plays a critical role by updating the temperature records of devices in the database as data flows in from each device.